dd32/td-gh-ex/readme.txt

 === Full Frame ===

 Full Frame is a Simple, Clean and Spacious Full Width Responsive WordPress Theme based on Catch Base Theme.
 Built on HTML5, CSS3 and Theme Customizer for real time customization, it comes with a whole set of interesting and rich features which makes this theme highly customizable and flexible.
 Make your beautiful yet professional website in no time.
-Full Frame WordPress Theme will be best suited for business, portfolio and blogging sites.
+Full Frame WordPress Theme will be best suited for photography, portfolio and blogging sites.
 This theme is translation ready.
 Check out Theme Instructions at http://catchthemes.com/theme-instructions/full-frame/, Support at http://catchthemes.com/support/ and Demo at http://catchthemes.com/demo/full-frame/

 == Support ==